-Described as “an international celebrity who inspires social change through his music and actions,” Lúcio is a prominent hero in Overwatch whose positive nature is infectious.
+Described as “an international celebrity who inspires social change through his music and actions,” Lúcio Correia dos Santos is a prominent hero in Overwatch whose positive nature is infectious.
 The healing and speed-boosting DJ is a helpful backbone of most competitive lineups.

 When it comes to playing Overwatch, it’s important to be well-versed in a variety of heroes.
-That way, when the situation calls for it, you’re able to fill a role as the team needs it.
-Most players should feel comfortable enough in at least one hero from each of the game’s classes.
+That way, when the situation calls for it, you’re able to fill a role when the team needs it.
+Most players should feel comfortable enough on at least one hero from each of the game’s classes.

-Lúcio is the only healer in Overwatch that’s capable of healing multiple teammates at once, thanks to his Crossfade Healing Boost ability.
-The area of effect is now visually denoted with a 10 meter radius field surrounding him.
+Lúcio is capable of healing multiple teammates at once thanks to his Crossfade Healing Boost ability.
+The area of effect is visually denoted with a 12-meter radius field surrounding him.
 When Healing is activated, it will glow yellow.
 When Speed Boost is activated, it glows green.
 This ability is arguably one of the best in the game due to its effectiveness and versatility, allowing him to be picked in a variety of team compositions.

-After the recent update, however, Lúcio now needs to be much more active in the healing or speed boosting process, as the radius used to be 30 meters.
-That leaves Lúcio in the thick of things at all times when he is to be most effective at supporting his teammates, whereas in the past he was able to hang back way more.
+Lúcio needs to be much more active in the healing or speed boosting process since the radius used to be 30 meters.
+That leaves Lúcio in the thick of things at all times when he’s to be most effective at supporting his teammates, whereas in the past he was able to hang back more.

 Always in the fight

-Whether Lúcio is using Healing Boost or Speed Boost, he is always active in helping out his team.
+Whether Lúcio is using Healing Boost or Speed Boost, he’s always active in helping out his team.
 One of the more important facets of playing Lúcio is figuring out when to use each ability, using his Crossfade to switch back and forth between heals and speed.

 Lúcio’s ultimate ability, Sound Barrier, is key in a number of situations.
 It can be used both offensively and defensively as a reaction.
-The ultimate gives a 500 shield boost to all allies within a 20 meter radius, but it lasts for just six seconds.
+The ultimate gives a 750 shield boost to all allies within a 30-meter radius, but it lasts for just seven seconds.

 The king of the “boop”

-As a support, one of Lúcio’s main objectives is protecting and keeping healthy his teammates.
+As a support, one of Lúcio’s main objectives is protecting and keeping his teammates healthy.
 He can do this in a variety of ways.

-First and most importantly is his healing, which got a 30 percent increase in healing-per-second in the recent patch.
+First, and most importantly, is his healing.
 He can’t keep up with the likes of Ana or Mercy when it comes to quickly filling up a tank’s health bar, but his area-of-effect healing can keep the entire team topped off if he’s close enough.

-Other than healing, Lúcio’s Speed Boost is also an effective way of helping keep the team safe.
+Other than healing, Lúcio’s Speed Boost is also an effective way of keeping the team safe.
 He can use this ability to quickly rush a team away from harm’s way, like an incoming D.Va ultimate.
-Speed Boost is also incredibly useful at helping “taxi” teammates back from spawn with haste, to return to the fight or to get back to an objective to contest it in the nick of time.
+Speed Boost is also incredibly useful at helping “taxi” teammates back from spawn with haste to return to the fight or to get back to an objective to contest it in the nick of time.

 While Lúcio is primarily a support character, he can also be incredibly disruptive in multiple scenarios.
-His insane maneuverability makes him a pain to track down while contesting objectives, helped even more by a recent 20 percent speed increase to his wallriding skill.
+His maneuverability makes him a pain to track down while contesting objectives, helped even more by a recent 20-percent speed increase to his wall-riding skill.

-These movements allow Lúcio to reach areas that most characters cannot, leaving the enemy team susceptible to surprise attacks with his Soundwave ability, or just a really annoying way to prevent them from capturing an objective.
+These movements allow Lúcio to reach areas that most characters can’t, leaving the enemy team susceptible to surprise attacks with his Soundwave ability or just an annoying way to prevent them from capturing an objective.

-It’s important for any Lúcio player to get familiar with their wallriding skills as it is a crucial component of the character’s kit.
+It’s important for any Lúcio player to get familiar with their wall-riding skills since it’s a crucial component of the character’s kit.
 It helps him navigate the environments of the game with torrid quickness.

-It’s tough to pinpoint a hero that Lúcio is strongest against in a one-on-one setting, as his main strengths in most battles are his abilities to self-heal and/or speed boost to safety.
-Outside of that, Lúcio’s best bet in a duel is to try and poke at the enemy with his primary fire and boop them away if they get too close, while self-healing or speed boosting to run towards teammates.
+It’s tough to pinpoint a hero that Lúcio is strongest against in a one-on-one setting since his main strengths in most battles are his abilities to self-heal and/or speed boost to safety.
+Outside of that, Lúcio’s best bet in a duel is to try to poke at the enemy with his primary fire and boop them away if they get too close, while self-healing or speed boosting to run toward teammates.

 That’s not to say he’s not completely incapable of defending himself against a number of heroes, because he is.
 But to call him “strong” against any number of the characters on the roster would be misleading.

-Having only her meager pistol to defend herself, Lúcio can take Mercy in most one-on-one battles, but there shouldn’t be too many situations where these two should be facing off against each other anyway.
+Having only her meager pistol to defend herself, Lúcio can take Mercy in most one-on-one battles.
+But there shouldn’t be too many situations where these two are facing off against each other anyway.

 Even with Reinhardt’s large hammer-swinging radius, Lúcio can be a pain for the big guy to take down.
 Using his maneuverability to his advantage is a great way to beat out Reinhardt’s slow movement speed, but it’ll be over quickly if Lúcio comes too close within his swing range.

-Mei’s primary fire is a nightmare for Lúcio, as his speed is basically taken away once she begins to lock onto him.
+Mei’s primary fire is a nightmare for Lúcio because his speed is basically taken away once she begins to lock onto him.
 Her Ice Wall ability also has the potential to stop him in his path.

-This is a fight that Lúcio will need help from the environment to win, as the only real way he will come out victorious is if he’s able to boop Roadhog off of a ledge.
+This is a fight that Lúcio will need help from the environment to win.
+The only real way he’ll come out victorious is if he’s able to boop Roadhog off of a ledge.
 Lúcio can out-maneuver the portly tank, but one well-placed hook will spell the end for him.

-If you’re new to Overwatch and looking for a good introductory hero to learn, Lúcio is a good start.
+If you’re new to Overwatch and looking for a good introductory hero to learn, Lúcio is the hero to start with.
 He fits in almost any team composition and does a good job at a multitude of little things that can help make the difference in victory or defeat.